SowatRafi/Discovr-Assest-Discovery/README.md

 # Discovr - Asset Discovery Tool

-Discovr is a lightweight asset discovery tool for **network and cloud environments**.
+Discovr is a lightweight asset discovery tool for **network, cloud, and Active Directory environments**.
-It can actively scan networks, detect hosts, guess operating systems, list open ports, and discover assets in AWS and Azure.
+It can actively scan networks, detect hosts, guess operating systems, list open ports, discover assets in AWS and Azure, and query Active Directory for computer objects.
 Results can be exported to CSV/JSON and logs are automatically created.

 ---